ucpu/qasmint/README.md

 Set register `u` whether reading/writing unsigned integer is possible.
 Set register `i` whether reading/writing signed integer is possible.
 Set register `f` whether reading/writing floating point number is possible.
-Set register `c` whether reading/writing character is possible.
+Set register `c` whether reading/writing a character is possible.
 Set register `s` to current size of the buffer.
 Set register `p` to current position in the buffer.

 *read* [dst] - read unsigned integer from input buffer and store it in [dst].
+This instruction terminates the program if input is invalid.

 *iread* [dst] - read signed integer from input buffer and store it in [dst].
+This instruction terminates the program if input is invalid.

 *fread* [dst] - read floating point number from input buffer and store it in [dst].
+This instruction terminates the program if input is invalid.

 *cread* [dst] - read single character from input buffer and store it in [dst].
 The character read is ASCII encoded.
+This instruction terminates the program if input is invalid.

 *readln* - clear input buffer and fill it with new line from standard input.
 The buffer is filtered with allowed characters only.
 Set register `f` whether any filtering has happened.
 Set register `z` whether the line was successfully read from the input.

+*rreset* - reset position in input buffer back to beginning.

 *rclear* - clear input buffer.

 *write* [src] - write unsigned integer from [src] into output buffer.
+This instruction terminates the program if the buffer is full.

 *iwrite* [src] - write signed integer from [src] into output buffer.
+This instruction terminates the program if the buffer is full.

 *fwrite* [src] - write floating point number from [src] into output buffer.
+This instruction terminates the program if the buffer is full.

 *cwrite* [src] - write single character from [src] into output buffer.
 The character written is ASCII encoded and must correspond to one of allowed characters.
-If the character is not allowed, the program is terminated.
+The program is terminated if the character is not allowed.
+This instruction terminates the program if the buffer is full.

 *writeln* - append line feed to output buffer and flush it to standard output.
 Set register `z` whether the line was successfully written to the output.

+*wreset* - reset position in output buffer back to beginning.

 *wclear* - clear output buffer.